-Tweening is when FlexSim automatically creates the animation transitions between two keyframes.
-FlexSim has the capability to tween two components based on many different factors such as an object's position, rotation, size, color, etc. For example, imagine you want to animate a cube component that will change from blue to red in about 5 seconds, as illustrated in the following image:
+Tweening is when FlexSim automatically interpolates between two keyframes.
+FlexSim can tween an object's position, rotation, size, and color, but not shape.
+For example, imagine you want to animate a cube component that will change from blue to red in about 5 seconds, as illustrated in the following image:

 The timeline for this kind of animation would look approximately like the following image:

 Notice that in this timeline, the cube had a keyframe at time 0.
-On this keyframe, the cube's color component is set to blue.
-There is a second keyframe at time 5 where the color is set to red.
+This keyframe includes a color datapoint, where the color is blue.
+There is a second keyframe at time 5, containing a color datapoint of red.
 While the animation is running, FlexSim will automatically tween the colors, which means that it will create all the transitional colors between time 0 and 5.
 In other words, you don't have to manually create a purple color halfway through the animation because FlexSim will do it for you when it tweens the two keyframes.

-Animation variables can possibly change the way objects are animated based on conditions that might change during a simulation run.
+Animation variables can change the way objects are animated based on conditions that might change during a simulation run.
+They are useful when some aspect of an animation needs to be different each time it is run.
 For example, a variable on a component keyframe can change a component's position, rotation, size, color, shape, etc. based on dynamic conditions in the simulation model.
 You could also use a variable to determine how fast a particular animation should run based on certain conditions.

 Keep in mind that an animation variable is basically a reference point to an animation-related object, component, or keyframe.
 Animation variables can point to:

 Once you've created an animation variable, you can reference that variable in a FlexScript command.
 (See Animation Commands for more information.)
-FlexScript commands can either get information about a variable or it can set the value of a variable (thereby possibly changing the variable).
+FlexScript commands can either get information about a variable or it can set the value of a variable.
 For example, if you want to dynamically change the length of your animation based on parameters in your model at run time, you can create an animation variable that points to a time gap, and then set that animation variable through a keyframe trigger or from a trigger in your model.

 Triggers can be added to animations that will fire when the animation gets to a specific point in the animation's timeline.
 They are added through the timeline.
 Triggers allow you to dynamically change or update animation variables, stop the animation, change some parameter in your model, or execute any other FlexScript code.